Promoting Active Listening Skills

 What is emotional vulnerability, and why is it important to create a safe environment for it?

 How can active listening skills promote emotional vulnerability?
+Have Better Sex.
+All rights reserved.

 Active listening skills promote emotional vulnerability by ensuring that individuals feel heard and understood.
 When someone practices active listening, they show genuine interest in the speaker's thoughts and feelings, which can help create a secure space for open dialogue and emotional sharing.